 With the big move to The New York Times building on 42nd Street and 8th Avenue, Matt was determined to learn from his past office move experience and prepare accordingly.

 One of the first things he did was jot down everything in the office that would have to be transitioned or changed with the move.
-This included tasks like vendor deliveries, billing, change of address, returning in equipment, scheduling Managed by Q to help clean after the move, and turning in the old keys to the landlord.
+This included tasks like vendor deliveries, billing, change of address, returning equipment, using Managed by Q's vetted local service providers to help clean after the move, and turning in the old keys to the landlord.
 Pascal Schaary, Datadog’s Director of Operations, added to it and ultimately the list became hundreds of items long.
 Once the list was complete, Matt and his team organized the items into their project management tool to better visualize everything that had to be done and prepared.

 He and Pascal also toured the offices of several other tech companies to get a sense of what worked in those spaces and what did not.
 They asked their hosts what they would change, or organize differently in their office if they had the chance.
 For example, they learned that a proper kitchen set up was essential (and often neglected), and that employees rarely used remote coffee or beverage stations.
 Once they understood the basics of what they wanted from their new space, they worked with an architect who provided design and furniture suggestions.
 Datadog’s own design team handled designing the wall coverings and conference room signage.